GiladLeef/rsasharp/README.md

 # LES Algorithm

-The LES (Leef Encryption System) is a simple implementation of the RSA algorithm.
+This is a simple implementation of the RSA algorithm.
 It allows users to generate key pairs, encrypt plaintext, and decrypt ciphertext.

 ## Usage